AndrewSellek/SelfSimilarThermalWinds/README.md

 In addition, any wind solution also depends on the Mach number at the base \( M\_b \)

 ## Analytic Solution (analytic\_solution.py)
-Uses the equations in the form given in Sellek et al. (in prep.) to integrate the streamline solution using a first order Euler method.
+Uses the equations in the form given in [Sellek, Clarke and Booth (2021)](https://t.co/vKEtUrBQeR?amp=1) to integrate the streamline solution using a first order Euler method.
 The solver uses x to represent the cylindrical radius R and y to represent the cylindrical coordinate z.

 There are three modes of operation: